November 7, 2019

 Are performance appraisals good for your employees?
-Does their reaction to feedback impede on business performance?
-Which employees should you step on eggshells around?
-PeopleGoal have the research-based answers to your most pressing questions.
+PeopleGoal have the research-based answers to managers' most pressing question

 The effects of performance appraisal on employees are more than debatable.
 For a long time the overall consensus, at least amongst scholars, was that performance appraisals, generally, have a positive effect on employee performance - amongst other organizational outcomes including productivity, citizenship behavior, satisfaction and engagement.
 However, there are also conflicting sentiments, deeming them outdated, unjust, disruptive; too simplistic, subjective or harsh.

 There are three main theories that the effects of performance appraisals on employees are hinged upon: Social Comparison Theory, Feedback Intervention Theory and Learning Goal Orientations.

 Social Comparison Theory suggests that when individuals judge their own performance, they tend to compare themselves or their work to those around them, suggesting that people are not so much concerned about their performance in an absolute sense, but how it measures up in relation to relevant peers.
 Hence, performance appraisals are founded on the belief that employees will improve their performance when faced with unfavourable comparative information.
 This theory is problematic, which we will go onto discuss later .